MY OLDEST ITEM CLOTHING

 My Daughter Is Much More Sedate Than Her Parents!!

-I always admire young people with spirit even if they “can be a real pain in the posterior” sometimes and a thorn in their classmate’s bottom.
+I always admire young people with spirit even if they “can be a real pain in the posterior” sometimes and a thorn in their classmate’s bottom. ((He had caused one of the other students to yelp in assembly and get into trouble.
+I had tried really hard to tell M. off after assembly when I had witnessed the subsequent punch up but I am afraid I had burst out laughing.
 I think this particular student of mine in England must have got his sense of humour from his mother.
 She had filled out a survey stating that her most essential shop was a Chinese Takeaway.

 (That reminds me, my brother used to say he had a soft spot for me too, Romney Marsh.
 He is the reason I am usually good with comebacks.
 I am grateful for his training.
 Lol.)